brandondacosta4/Ethical-Hacking/README.md

 # Ethical-Hacking
-Ethical hacking scripts/solutions/machines found here
+Ethical hacking scripts found here (Most of what I do is pentesting on tryhackme.com and hackthebox so there may not be anything for those in this repository).